Deyht/CIANNA/README.md

 5. Build the Python interface.

-	**Python dependencies :** building the python interface requires to have *distutils* and *distuilts-extra* packages installes.
+	**Python dependencies :** building the python interface requires to have *distutils* and *distutils-extra* packages installed.
 It also requires the numpy library.

     First, check if any **path or compile option** need to be adapted for your need in *src/python_module_setup.py* (GCC, CUDA, OpenBLAS, ...).
 Then, the interface can be build automatically by adding the PY_INTERF argument to the *compile.cp* command (re-compile with all arguments), or manually by going into the *src* directory and execute: